Chapter I: Beginnings.

 Every lawyer on the Convention floor knew William Blackstone's Commentaries as well as his own handwriting.
 This familiarity caused Hamilton to allude to "the celebrated Judge Blackstone" when the debate concerned the focus of national power.
 Hamilton paraphrased Blackstone's remark "that the power of Parliament is absolute and without control" when he argued for a similar sanction in the Constitution.
 Eventually, the small-state delegates retreated and agreed that the Constitution, with its legislative branch as the working agent, "shall be the supreme Law of the Land."
 Blackstone's influence from the Commentaries is also evident in Article III, where treason is defined as "levying war against" the United States "...or in adhering to their Enemies, giving them Aid and Comfort."
 The words are straight out of Blackstone's chapter on treason, which he adjudged to be the most heinous of all crimes.

-Books and a knowledge of historical characters were the mainstays of the American public man in 1787.
-Although delegate-lawyer John Dickson said during the August 13 debates, "Experience must be our only guide," what he meant was not personal knowledge but the valuable precepts of history that every man present had gained through reading.
+Books and a ledge of historical characters were the mainstays of the American public man in 1787.
+Although delegate-lawyer John Dickson said during the August 13 debates, "Experience must be our only guide," what he meant was not personal ledge but the valuable precepts of history that every man present had gained through reading.
 As bookbinders from Boston to Williamsburgh learned, their customers for standard legal works were often gentlemen who were not interested in being admitted to the bar.
 For lawyers as well as laymen, books served as practical tools for that generation nurtured to manhood during the colonial crisis from 1765 onward.
 Nearly all of them knew the ancient writers on history, particularly Thucydides, Tacitus, and Livy.
 Probably half the delegates were able to read Cicero, Demosthenes, Aristotle, and Polybius in their ancient forms.
 In all likelihood, they had some acquaintance with Grotius Law of Nature and Nations, as well as the volumes by Vattel and Pufendorf bearing the same title.
 Many delegates were familiar with works on moral philosophy (an adjunct to legal study) by the Scotsmen Francis Hutcheson and Adam Ferguson.
 Every educated American had read Adam Smith's Wealth of Nations by 1787.
 Less popular but revered by lawyers and laymen alike was Jean Jacques Burlamaqui's Principles of Natural Law, in Which the True System of Morality and Civil Government is Established, a standard work in American law offices that spread natural-law doctrines well into the nineteenth century.
 As Isaac Kramnich has noted, the Americans interested in improving mankind late in the eighteenth century "were much more likely to base their arguments on natural rights than historical rights."
 The fifty-five men at the Federal Convention actually preferred to involve both bases.

 Clearly, most of the delegates gathered in Philadelphia were scholars of one sort or another.
 James Wilson, who spoke more than any other man during the proceedings, was a learned Scot trained at St. Andrews but Americanized in short order, and perhaps as well-read as any man at the Federal Convention.
 As a country filled with immigrants or the offspring of European immigrants, what was already unusual about America was that so many people read books.
 A contemporary Englishman who visited the new nation reported: "Whatever is useful, sells; but publications on subjects merely speculative, or rather curious than important, lie upon the bookseller's hands.
 They have no ready money to spare for anything but what they want; and in literary purchases, look for the present, or future use."

 Indeed one reason Philadelphia was an attraction to the delegates was its libraries.
 The first Continental Congress met "in the Carpenter's Hall in one room of which the City library is kept & of which the Librarian tells me the Gentlemen make great & constant use," Madison was told in 1774.
 "Vattel, Burlamaqui, Locke & Montesquieu seem to be the standards to which they refer."
 By 1787 the situation had changed but little.
-The Free Library Company and American Philosophical Society collections were a quick walk from the delegate's desks, so that nowhere else in America was there such easy access to the collected knowledge of western civilization.
+The Free Library Company and American Philosophical Society collections were a quick walk from the delegate's desks, so that nowhere else in America was there such easy access to the collected ledge of western civilization.

 Moreover, the convention delegates were far ahead of most of their fellow men in terms of education, both formal and informal.
 A great deal of their leisure time was spent reading, and they read with much discernment.
 Two of the best-read delegates, Madison and Mason, were not lawyers and Mason's formal education was sketchy.
 Not all of the lawyers had attended the colleges at Cambridge, New Haven, Philadelphia, New York, Princeton, or Williamsburg, but most of them had a diploma from these institutions – Harvard, Yale, King's College (renamed Columbia in 1784), the College of New Jersey, or William and Mary.
 A few attended the Inns of Court or Inner Temple in London.
 These facts alone set them apart, for fewer than 2 percent of all Americans in the thirteen states had any formal education at all.
 Even so, Americans early on had stressed literacy in their daily, Bible-reading lives, and nearly every visitor from Europe was soon struck by the fact that even chambermaids and husbandrymen owned copies of Pilgrim's Progress or often read newspapers between their chores.

 The revolution itself had been a great learning experience.
-By the time thirteen states had set up their own governments, lasted through eight years of war, and stumbled into a threadbare peacetime economy, the men chosen to be state legislators, councilors, congressmen, commissioners, justices of the peace, and other public functionaries had picked up a good deal of on-the-job training that required more than practical knowledge of the world.
+By the time thirteen states had set up their own governments, lasted through eight years of war, and stumbled into a threadbare peacetime economy, the men chosen to be state legislators, councilors, congressmen, commissioners, justices of the peace, and other public functionaries had picked up a good deal of on-the-job training that required more than practical ledge of the world.
 As the English bookseller noted, Americans keenly sought information "for the present, or future use."

 On January 24, 1783, over seventeen years before the Library of Congress was established, Congressman James Madison presented to the Continental Congress "a list of books proper for the use of Congress."
 The books were never purchased.
-But Madison's comprehensive list of books for the intellectual nucleus of a legislative library is an outstanding example of his belief, shared by Jefferson and other founders of our nation, that if men possessed enough knowledge they would be able to solve the problems faced by the new nation.
+But Madison's comprehensive list of books for the intellectual nucleus of a legislative library is an outstanding example of his belief, shared by Jefferson and other founders of our nation, that if men possessed enough ledge they would be able to solve the problems faced by the new nation.

 During the latter half of 1782, the primary issues before Congress concerned finance, commerce, prisoners of war, western lands, and international affairs, including the alliance with France, the hoped-for terms of peace, the unsatisfactory relations with Spain, and the treaties with the Netherlands and Sweden.
 Most of the subject classifications in Madison's report reflect the needs of Congress for the guidance of authoritative works on these topics.